Profile

 Friedland's advocacy for the Lobito Corridor as the preferred export route for Kamoa-Kakula copper has been instrumental in attracting both investor and political attention to the corridor.
 His public statements at mining conferences, investor presentations, and media appearances consistently promote the corridor as transformative infrastructure for African mining.
 This advocacy serves Ivanhoe's commercial interests — reduced transport costs improve mine economics — but also generates broader attention that benefits corridor development.

 Friedland's relationship with political leaders across corridor countries, including presidents and ministers in Angola, the DRC, and Zambia, provides advocacy access that few private-sector actors possess.
-Whether this access is used solely to advance corporate interests or also to promote community-centred development outcomes is a question our monitoring addresses.
+Whether this access is used solely to advance corporate interests or also to promote community-centred development outcomes is a question independent monitoring can address.
 Our assessment of Friedland's corridor role distinguishes between rhetoric and demonstrated commitment to the community benefit principles that responsible corridor development requires.

 Our Assessment

-Robert Friedland's significance to the corridor cannot be understated — Kamoa-Kakula's copper volumes provide the anchor cargo that justifies corridor infrastructure investment.
-His vision and advocacy have accelerated corridor development.
+Robert Friedland is a significant corridor actor because Kamoa-Kakula's copper volumes provide anchor cargo for corridor infrastructure investment.
+His advocacy has helped keep the corridor visible to investors and policymakers.
 The critical assessment question is whether Friedland's influence promotes a corridor that serves communities alongside shareholders.
 Our monitoring of Ivanhoe's community engagement, environmental management, and labour practices provides the evidence for this assessment.
-Vision that generates wealth but not development is not the vision the corridor needs.

 Decision-Making Impact